openforis/sepal-doc/docs/source/setup/presentation.rst

 .. note::

-    This selection will not be definitive and you will still be able to change from the launch page
+    You can always change your language preference from SEPAL's launch page.

 Sepal is by default in English, but is also available in several languages such as French and Spanish.
-To use these language in sepal come back to the launch page. (disconnect yourself if necessary).
+To use these languages in SEPAL, return to the launch page. (you may have to logout of SEPAL to return to launch page).
 On this page click on :code:`Launch`.

 Once you've clicked, you will access the login page.
 At the top-right side of this panel, click on the button corresponding to your language: